The 411: #6 Purdue vs. #18 North Carolina

 THE GAME

-Sixth-ranked Purdue opens play at the loaded Hall of Fame Tip-Off at the Mohegan Sun with blueblood and 18th-ranked North Carolina.
+UNCASVILLE, Conn. — Sixth-ranked Purdue meets fifth-ranked Villanova Sunday at 1 p.m. for the championship of the Hall of Fame Tip-Off at the Mohegan Sun.

+Last time these two teams met was right here in Connecticut, at the NCAA Tournament, when Purdue routed the Wildcats in Hartford on its way to the Elite Eight three years ago.

 THE PARTICULARS